wizmo2/TAudio-Case/tembed/Readme.md

 ![Case Model](tembed-case.STL)

+_NOTE:  The origional design was for a 5mm LED style IR reciever, which would need additional driver electronics.
+I used a VS1838B 3-pin version which, once the metal sheild is removed, fits snuggly in the same hole._

 ## Development code

 My [squeezelite-esp32 fork](https://github.com/wizmo2/squeezelite-esp32/tree/dev-tembed-s3) has a dev-tembed-s3 branch.
 This currently complies with esp-idf v4.4.5.
 The branch includes modified code to support the lower resultion ST7789 SPI display and APA102 leds.
 I have cspot manually exculed as it does not complie easily under windows.